mayouni/stzlib/libraries/stzlib/doc/narrations/stz-narration-keeping-object-history.md

 	#--> [ 13000, 11500, 23, 46 ]
 ```

->NOTE: All other Softanza objects—not just stzStrings and stzNumbers, as demonstrated—are supported and can retain their historic values.
-This includes stzLists, stzObjects, stzTables, and more.
+>NOTE: All other Softanza objects—not just `stzString`s and `stzNumbers`, as demonstrated—are supported and can retain their historic values.
+This includes `stzList`s, `stzObject`s, `stzTable`s, and more.

 ### Key Benefits